 Does the Provider use at least 256bit SSL encryption both at-rest and in-transit?

-Buying Remote Office software is not just about creating the infrastructure upon which your network is built.
+Managed IT is not just about creating the infrastructure upon which your network is built.
 It is about making sure you are using it to the best of your ability, as well.
-Many Providers have a help desk you can contact with issues, and some Managed IT providers even offer Vendor Support where they help you manage your relationships with other 3rd party tech providers (ex.
+Many Providers have a help desk you can contact with issues, and some even offer Vendor Support where they help you manage your relationships with other 3rd party tech providers (ex.
 Internet Provider).